TimotejK/wier-labs/docs/PA1.md

 Table *site* contains web site specific data.
 Each site can contain multiple web pages - table *page*.
 Populate all the fields accordingly when parsing.
 If a page is of type HTML, its content should be stored as a value within *html_content* attribute, otherwise (if crawler detects a binary file - e.g. .doc), *html_content* is set to *NULL* and a record in the *page_data* table is created.
 Available page type codes are *HTML*, *BINARY*, *DUPLICATE* and *FRONTIER*.
 The duplicate page should not have set the *html_content* value and should be linked to a duplicate version of a page.
 You can optionally use table *page* also as a current frontier queue storage.

-> **UPDATE:** Collect images and binary data only for sites listed in the initial seed list (i.e. domains *evem.gov.si*, *e-uprava.gov.si*, *podatki.gov.si*, *e-prostor.gov.si*).
-Use them for reporting statistics and do not include them in the database dump.
-In the final SQL dump file *db.gz* include only data from tables *site*, *page*, *link* and *page_type*, other tables can be truncated prior to data export.
->
-> You can approach the programming assignment in a way to first crawl the initial seed sites (within given sites domains only).
-Then do analysis, truncate the database and export *db.gz*.
-After that add another 5 your seed URLs to your crawler and broad the crawling to *.gov.si* domains without saving images and binary files.
-At the end, report final statistics and write the report.

 ## What to include in the report

 The report should follow the [standard structure](https://fri.uni-lj.si/sl/napotki-za-pisanje-porocila).
+It must not exceed 2 pages.

 In the report include the following:

 * All the specifics and decisions you make based on the instructions above and describe the implementation of your crawler.
 * Document also parameters that are needed for your crawler, specifics, problems that you had during the development and solutions.
 * For the sites that are given in the instructions' seed list and also for the whole crawldb together (for both separately) report general statistics of crawldb (number of sites, number of web pages, number of duplicates, number of binary documents by type, number of images, average number of images per web page, ...).
-Visualize links and include images into the report.
-If the network is too big, take only a portion of it.
+* Visualize links and include images into the report.
+If the network is too big, take only a portion of it or high-level representation (e.g. interconnectedness of specific domains).
 Use visualization libraries such as [D3js](https://d3js.org/), [visjs](http://visjs.org/), [sigmajs](http://sigmajs.org/) or [gephi](https://gephi.org/).

 ## What to submit

-Only one of the group members should make a submission of the assignment to moodle.
+Only one of the group members should make a submission of the assignment in moodle.
 The submission should contain only a link to the repository that contains the following:

- * a file *db<span style="text-decoration: line-through;">.gz</span>* - <span style="text-decoration: line-through;">Crawldb database dump `pg_dump (dbname) | gzip > db.gz` (The dump must contain only data from the sites given as a seed URL list above!).</span>
+ * a file *db*
  * a file *report.pdf* - PDF report.
  * a file *README.md* - Short description of the project and instructions to install, set up and run the crawler.
  * a folder *crawler* - Implementation of the crawler.

-> **UPDATE:** The database dump you submit should contain only the data from domains *evem.gov.si* and *e-prostor.gov.si* (including their found subdomains) without images or binary data (truncate tables *image* and *page_data* before export).
+> **NOTE:** The database dump you submit should not contain images or binary data.
 Filename *db* should be of **Custom** export format that you can export directly using pgAdmin:
 >
 > <center><img src="img/pa1/Export1.png" /></center>
 > <center><img src="img/pa1/Export2.png" /></center>
 >
 > The exported data file should not be larger than 100MB.
 >
-> For this assignment it is enough to retrieve data from up 100.000 web pages in total (number of records in table *page* of type HTML from *.gov.si* domains).
+> For this assignment it is enough to retrieve data from up 50.000 web pages in total (number of records in table *page* of type HTML from *.gov.si* domains).

 ## Grading schema